Pylons/pyramid/docs/narr/configuration.rst

 has no :term:`predicate` arguments, the ``hello_world`` view callable is applicable for the :term:`default view` of any :term:`context` resulting from a request.
-This isn't all that interesting in this application, because we only *have* one potential context (the root object).
+This isn't all that interesting in this application, because we always only have *one* potential context (the root object): it is the only object in the graph.

 We've also registered a view configuration for another circumstance: the ``goodbye_world`` view callable has a ``name`` predicate of